nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 1. **Firestore Rules**: Ensure users can only access their own receipts
 2. **Secure Deletion**: Properly handle account and data deletion
 3. **Authentication**: Maintain secure auth flow in Settings section
+4. **Data Validation**:
+   - Validate that people listed in shared items' "people" field exist in the receipt's people list
+   - Ensure quantities across assignments, shared items, and unassigned items match original receipt quantities
+   - Validate that calculations (tax, tip, total) are mathematically correct

+## Data Integrity Checks

+The application should implement the following data integrity checks to ensure consistent splitting:

+1. **Person Reference Validation**: When processing the `people` field in shared items, verify that all referenced people exist in the assignments section.

+2. **Quantity Accounting**: Ensure the sum of quantities for each item across assignments, shared items, and unassigned items equals the original quantity from the receipt.

+3. **Shared Item Consistency**: Validate that each shared item has at least two people listed in its `people` field (otherwise it should be individually assigned or unassigned).

+4. **Fallback Handling**: If the `people` field is missing in legacy data or from older cloud function responses, fall back to sharing the item among all people in the receipt.

 ## UI Mockups